Tips and Tricks to Make Your Roof More Energy Efficient

 Five Ways to Increase Your Roof and Attic’s Efficiency

-We all know heat rises—which explains why top floors are always warmer and attics can be unbearable in the summer months.
-The best way to decrease the temperature in your home is by decreasing the temperature in your home’s attic.
-A cool attic is key to energy efficiency.
+We all know heat rises—which explains why top floors are always warmer and why attics can be unbearable in the summer months.
+One of the best ways to keep your home’s temperature cool is by decreasing the temperature in your attic.
+A cool attic is a key to energy efficiency.
+Don’t worry if you’re unsure how to lower your attic’s temperature.
+Below, we’ve compiled five effective ways to improve your roof and attic’s efficiency to keep your attic—and overall home— cool.

 1. Dark and Light Colored Shingles

-Dark roofing compared to light colored roofing could have up to a 25-degree temperature swing during peak temperatures.
-This difference in heat could cause your home to be warmer during peak hours, causing your AC to run harder and longer.
-Investing in lighter colored shingles could help improve efficiency.
-For more information about other roofing options, click here.
+Dark roofing compared to light-colored roofing could have a 25-degree temperature swing during peak temperatures, especially in Florida.
+This heat difference can make your home substantially warmer during peak hours, causing your air conditioning to run harder and longer.
+Investing in lighter colored shingles can help improve your home’s efficiency, protect your air conditioner, and allow you to save on your energy bills.
+To learn more about the different options available for your roof installation or replacement, explore our top roofing recommendations.

 - Open-cell spray foam